THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 You can be there to give advice on how to handle job options, whether to go back to school or not, or how to resolve personal conflicts.

 Your words will carry extra weight because you’re an example of someone who’s been through and made it to the other side.

 Women need to be careful, though, that any advice they offer is given from a place of love and positivity.

 It’s easy for men to feel like you’re coming down hard on them.

 Even though you might feel like you’re on an equal playing field in your relationship, negative criticism can be taken the wrong way.

 If you’re a successful lawyer and you tell him you don’t think law school is right for him, he might receive it as being harsh or demeaning.

 It’s a difficult balance, but it can be done by being there as a mentor and supporting his positive ambitions.

-**Again, if you'd like to find a younger man who's looking to date an older woman locally near you, create a free profile on Older Women Dating (read my full review here).
+**Again, if you'd like to find a younger man who's looking to date an older woman locally near you, create a free profile on Older Women Dating (go directly to site here).

 READ NEXT: Dating For Older Women – Learn why older woman are a hot commodity in today's dating market >>